2010 Coventry City Council election

 Elections for Coventry City Council were held on Thursday 6 May 2010.
 As the council is elected by thirds, one seat in each of the wards was up for election.

 Labour gained five seats (Cheylesmore, Foleshill, Sherbourne, Whoberley, Wyken) from the Conservatives and one seat (St Michael's) from the Socialist Party.

 As a result, Labour gained control of the council, with 30 out of 54 seats.

 A general election was held on the same day, which accounts for the higher turnout.

-Election result
+Election results

 Council Composition

 The composition of the council before and after the election can be found in the following table: